20tab/UnrealEnginePython/README.md

 In addition to this, the plugin automatically adds an actor class (PyActor), a pawn class (PyPawn), a character class (PyCharacter) and a component class (PythonComponent) for "gentle" integration of python in your games.

-In the spirit of automating tasks, even wrappers for third party libraries used by UE4 are exposed in a 'pythonic' way.
-As an example the FbxSdk is exposed to allow low-level interaction with Fbx files.
+In the spirit of automating tasks, even wrappers for third-party libraries used by UE4 are exposed in a 'pythonic' way.
+As an example, the FbxSdk is exposed to allow low-level interaction with Fbx files.
 This is an example extracting animation curves: https://github.com/20tab/UnrealEnginePython/blob/master/examples/fbx_curves_extractor.py

 Another funny feature (well, a side effect ;) is that you can change your python code even after the project has been packaged.
 You can potentially build a completely new game from an already packaged one.